Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Spectral measure and Strichartz estimates associated with

 On the other hand, using the stationary phase argument as did in \cite[Proposition 6.1]{HZ}, we prove that the uniform boundedness of the dispersive estimate for $U_j(t) U_j(s)^*$ with norm $O(|t-s|^{-\frac{n}2})$.
-Then by Keel-Tao's formalism \cite{KT}, we have for each $j$
+Then by Keel-Tao's formalism \cite{KT}, for each $j$ we have

-As remarked in \cite{KT}, we sharp the inequality to a Lorentz space norm $L^{r,2}(X)$.
-Summing over $j$, the homogeneous Strichartz estimate \eqref{h-Str-L0} for $e^{it\LL_0}$ finally is proved.
-The non-endpoint inhomogeneous Strichartz estimate follows from the homogeneous estimates and the Christ-Kiselev lemma.
-For the endpoint inhomogeneous estimate, we required additional argument \cite[section 8]{HZ} to obtain dispersive estimate on $U_j(t) U_{j'}(s)^*$ for $j' \neq j$ and the Keel-Tao's argument showed the desirable endpoint inhomogeneous Strichartz estimate.
-We sketch the proof in the following.
-Recall that $Q_j$ with $j\geq1$ are micro-localized away from the cone tip, in which as mentioned before the problem are same.
-By using \cite[Lemma 8.2]{HZ} (see also \cite[Lemmas 5.3 and 5.4]{GH}), we can divide $(j,j')$, $1 \leq j,j' \leq N$ into three classes
+As stated in \cite{KT}, we sharp the inequality to a Lorentz space norm $L^{\rr,2}(X)$.
+Summing over $j$, the homogeneous Strichartz estimates \eqref{h-Str-L0} for $e^{it\LL_0}$ finally are proved.
+The non-endpoint inhomogeneous Strichartz estimates follow from the homogeneous estimates and the Christ-Kiselev lemma.
+For the endpoint inhomogeneous estimate, we required additional argument \cite[section 8]{HZ} to obtain dispersive estimate on $U_j(t) U_{j'}(s)^*$ for $j' \neq j$ and the Keel-Tao's argument showed the desirable endpoint inhomogeneous Strichartz estimates.
+We sketch the proof in what follows.
+Even $Q_j$ with $j\geq1$ are micro-localized away from the cone tip, the relationships between $Q_j$ and $Q_{j'}$ are a bit more complicated than \cite{HZ,GH} due to the cone tip.
+This difference gives rise to a simplified version of the diffractive geometry in \cite{BW, FW, Wunsch} on Riemannian manifold with conic singularities.
+The geodesics missing the cone point (i.e. boundary component) are same to the geodesics in \cite{HZ,GH}.
+The geodesics, which enter into the propagation of singularities on manifolds with cone points, are called ``geometric" and ``diffractive" bicharacteristic in \cite{BW, FW, Wunsch}.
+In our setting, we use the following definitions of \cite{BW} with one cone point.

+\begin{definition} A \emph{diffractive geodesic} $\gamma$ on $X$ is a union of two closed, oriented geodesic segments $\gamma_1$ and $\gamma_2$ in $X$ such that $\gamma_1$ ends at the boundary component (blow up from cone point) at which $\gamma_2$ begins.
+A \emph{geometric geodesic} is a diffractive geodesic such that in addition, the final point of $\gamma_1$ and the initial point of $\gamma_2$ are connected by a geodesic of length $\pi$ in the boundary component. \end{definition}